How To Prevent Pay-Per-Click Fraud On Your Website Advertising

 If you’re running a PPC ad campaign and experience a large number of clicks that never convert into customers, you may be a victim of click fraud.
 Your best defense is keeping a watchful eye on your ad campaigns and using the preventive measures above to try and prevent it from happening.

 Daniel William is a Cyber Security Expert.
 His great passion is to maintain the safety of the organization’s online systems and networks.
 He knows that both individuals and businesses face the constant challenge of cyber threats.
 Identifying and preventing these attacks is a priority for Daniel.
-You can reach Daniel at Linkedin.
+You can reach Daniel on Linkedin.